 - where the use is within the Safe Harbor rules as detailed in these guidelines;

 - where the permission of the copyright owner has been obtained; or

 - where the Fair Use Committee has assisted in determining that the use was permissible.

 Otherwise, the faculty or staff member will be personally responsible for the defense of a civil action for copyright infringement.
 Students who are sued for copyright infringement are generally not entitled to a defense provided by the college.
 In addition, members of the college community who willfully violate this Policy are subject to disciplinary action by the college up to and including termination, consistent with established college procedures.

-This policy was approved by the President and became effective on October 26, 2004.
+This policy was approved by the President and updated in September 2020.

 Download Copyright Policy: